nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   <br>

 ### Deleting an activity: `activity /delete`
-Deletes an existing activity from a particular session so that you can remove activities that you do not need.<br>
+Deletes an existing activity from a particular session so that you can remove activities that you no longer need.<br>

 >Format: `activity /delete /sid [SESSION_ID] /aid [ACTIVITY_ID]`
 >